-This health care Plan covers the following Services you receive from a home health care agency, hospice or a Hospital program for home health care and/or Hospice Care:
+This health care Plan covers the following Services you receive from a Home Health Care Agency, Hospice or a Hospital program for Home Health Care and/or Hospice Care:

-- · Home health care visit following early maternity discharge - Skilled Nursing Services Intermittent Hours of a Registered Nurse (RN) or Licensed Practical Nurse (LPN), excluding private-duty nursing Services also known as Skilled Nursing Care, Extended Hours - Physical therapy, speech therapy and occupational therapy - Medical and surgical supplies provided by the home health care agency or Hospital program for home health care or Hospice Care - Services provided by a medical technologist - Services provided by a respiratory therapist - Services provided by a licensed registered dietician
+- Home Health Care visit following early maternity discharge provided by a registered nurse including, but not limited to, parent education, assistance and training in breast and bottle feeding, and conducting any necessary and appropriate clinical tests.
+The home visit must be conducted within four (4) days following the discharge of the mother and her newborn child. - Skilled Nursing Services Intermittent Hours of a Registered Nurse (RN) or Licensed Practical Nurse (LPN) - Physical therapy, speech therapy and occupational therapy - Medical and surgical supplies provided by the Home Health Care Agency or Hospital program for Home Health Care or Hospice Care - Services provided by a medical technologist

-- Oxygen and its administration - Medical social Service consultations by a masters level social worker - Health aide Services when you are also receiving covered nursing Services or therapy and rehabilitation Services - · Family counseling related to the member's terminal condition - Palliative Care - Hospice benefits are limited to members with a terminal condition (i.e., life expectancy of six (6) months or less).
+- Services provided by a respiratory therapist - Services provided by a licensed registered dietician - Oxygen and its administration - Medical social Service consultations by a masters level social worker - Health aide Services when you are also receiving covered nursing Services or therapy and rehabilitation Services - Family counseling related to the member's terminal condition - Palliative Care - Hospice benefits are limited to members with a terminal condition (i.e., life expectancy of six (6) months or less).
 The member's primary Physician must certify, in writing, a life expectancy of six (6) months or less.
-Hospice benefits begin on the date of Admission to a hospice program. - Hospice program inpatient Respite Care is for the relief or the member's primary caregiver and is limited to a maximum of five (5) consecutive days at a time. - Hospice program general Inpatient Care is for control of pain or other symptom management that cannot be managed in a less intense setting. - Medical Services unrelated to the terminal condition under the hospice program are covered but are separate from the hospice benefit.
+Hospice benefits begin on the date of Admission to a hospice program. - Hospice program inpatient Respite Care is for the relief of the member's primary caregiver and is limited to a maximum of five (5) consecutive days at a time. - Hospice program general Inpatient Care is for control of pain or other symptom management that cannot be managed in a less intense setting. - Medical Services unrelated to the terminal condition under the hospice program are covered but are separate from the hospice benefit.

-No home health care/hospice benefits will be provided for:
+No Home Health Care/Hospice benefits will be provided for:

-- · room and board expenses in a residential hospice Facility provider
+- room and board expenses in a residential hospice Facility provider;

-- homemaker Services:
+- homemaker Services;

 - Maintenance Services;

 - dialysis Treatment;

 - Custodial Care; and

 - food or home-delivered meals.